shivrajbadu/shivrajbadu.github.io/_posts/2025-11-24-scale-chunking-with-sidekiq-swarm.markdown

 ---
 layout: post
-title: "Scale chunking with Sidekiq swarm"
+title: "Scaling Chunked Background Jobs: From Batch Size Tuning to Sidekiq Swarm"
 date: 2025-12-24 11:20:00 +0545
 categories: [Sidekiq]
 tags: [sidekiq, sidekiq_swarm, batch_handling, performance]
 ---

-# Why My 100k Batch Job Got Stuck — and How Sidekiq Swarm Would Have Fixed It
+# Why 100k Batch Job Got Stuck — and How Sidekiq Swarm Would Have Fixed It

-When processing large datasets locally, I ran into a classic background processing problem:
+When processing large datasets locally, there seems to have classic background processing problem:

 > **A job that worked at smaller batch sizes but completely stalled at larger ones.**